CV

 Decision Science & Quantitative Methods — Monte Carlo simulation, probabilistic modeling, scenario analysis.
 Value of Information (EVPI/EVSI), Kepner-Tregoe structured decision-making.
 Conjoint, MaxDiff, discrete choice modeling.
 Attrition prediction, survival analysis, compensation modeling.
 Time-series analysis, predictive modeling, machine learning fundamentals.

-Data Architecture & Platform Engineering — Postgres + pgvector, BigQuery, Supabase, Modal (Python serverless), Vercel.
-Hub-and-spoke registries, metric calculation engines at 200+ scale.
+Data Architecture & Platform Engineering — Postgres + pgvector, BigQuery, Supabase, drizzle-orm, Modal (Python serverless), Vercel Fluid Compute.
+Service-substrate architectures with typed Zod contracts + explicit version semvering + MCP transport for AI-agent consumers.
+Statistical-enrichment engines that auto-select confidence-interval methods by data shape; metric × segment × period combinatorial factories.
 Ingestion pipelines: PDF/DOCX/EPUB/audio extraction, paragraph-respecting chunking, dual-grade tagging.
 Row-level security, service-client patterns, migration automation, cryptographic content provenance.

 Product Design & Management — Multi-surface architecture (player, magazine, admin, partner, API).
 Admin-over-CLI operational patterns (every script has an admin UI path).
 Progressive disclosure, curator workflows, taxonomy + content modeling.
-15+ applications shipped solo; ecosystem registry maintained as hub.
-Multi-agent engineering coordination (Claude Code + Cursor + completion-block protocol).
+Eight analytical microservices + paired Meta-Factory engine + multiple consumer products shipped solo; ecosystem registry maintained as hub.
+Multi-agent engineering coordination (Claude Code + Cursor + DevPlane's completion-block protocol).

 Program Leadership & Client Delivery — Founded PeopleAnalyst 2012; 25+ enterprise clients including Juniper Networks, Mars, Pfizer, Zoom, Reddit, Instabase, Articulate, Nike, Pure Storage, Cityblock Health, 10X Genomics, Atlassian, Udemy, New York Times.
 Stood up People Analytics from zero at Merck, PetSmart, Google.
 Led M&A pay structure reconciliation across 45+ countries (Juniper).
 Implemented Workday SaaS HRIS at Otsuka: 3 applications consolidated to 1 in under 10 months; $6M monthly payroll, $0 errors.